-Process: There is a mechanism in place by which the essential habitat of the stock under consideration and the potential impacts of the fishery (i.e., employing bottom contact gear) upon them are identified.
+Process: There is a mechanism in place by which the essential habitat of the stockunder consideration and the potential impacts of the fishery (i.e., employing bottom contact gear) upon them are identified.
 This or a similar mechanism shall also be in place to identify habitats, which are highly vulnerable to fishery activities by the unit of certification.
 The information provided by these mechanisms shall be used to produce specific management objectives seeking to avoid significant negative impacts on habitats.
 When identifying highly vulnerable habitats, their value to ETP species shall be also considered, with habitats essential to ETP species being categorized accordingly.
-Note that this clause shall consider Alaska-specific designation of important and essential fish habitats categorized as such at the state and federal level.
-Such objectives may be outlines in overarching fisheries legislation, regulations, or management plans.